SubhadityaMukherjee/DLPapers/Training/batchnormAndOnlybatchnorm(WIP)/README.md

-# Training Batchnorm only Batchnorm
+**[]** Training Batchnorm only Batchnorm

+Frankle, J., Schwab, D. J., & Morcos, A. S. (2020).
+Training batchnorm and only batchnorm: On the expressive power of random features in cnns. arXiv preprint arXiv:2003.00152.
 - Pytorch implementation of this [paper](https://arxiv.org/abs/2003.00152)

 - @misc{frankle2020training,